bannysters/Synthorium/README.md

 Optimized and cleaned code (ALOT).
 Added functionality to build a list of walls for each room that are exposed on the outside.
 I'll use that later for pathfinding to make hallways.

+# Day 6 (July 13 2025)

+Came back to old map generation code and used AI (sure chatgpt skid) to refactor and optimize my old code.
+Obviously this wouldn't be possible without me having written the code in the first place, so it's not like my algorithm is ai generated, just ai optimized.
+I integrated it into a new roblox studio map, then wrote an anticheat that detects speedhacks and noclipping, as well as obfuscating some instance names.

 # Day 6 (Nov 22 2024)

 Scripted a map scaling function, which scales the map down by about 2.5x into simpler nodes.
 Implemented this function to run faster pathfinding.
 Wrote a pathfinding function to find all possible connections between all rooms.